 If you’ve got plenty of cash and you are planning well enough ahead, you can get a reservation at Gocta Andes Lodge.
 This is a worthy $90 splurge if your budget is anywhere close to allowing it because, well, check out this view:

 If you don’t stay there, you can at least come to Gocta Lodge for a meal and have the views of the waterfalls and Peruvian mountains from the outdoor dining area.
 They even have some craft beers to choose from.

 Otherwise, you can find six or seven other hotels available, ranging from $15 (Gardenias de Gocta) to $120 per night for a double, some including breakfast.
 The best selection is usually on Booking.com.

-There are a few options on Airbnb, but most of them on there are just the hotels listed on the regular booking services, with a few houses in the mix.
+There are a few options on Airbnb or on Vrbo, but most of them are just the hotels listed on the regular booking services, with a few houses in the mix.
 This is not a big village at all.
 Choices and prices are much better in Chachapoyas.

 How do you get to this Amazonas region or Peru?
 Well, there’s a reason there are not many foreign tourists around.
 You fly to the city of Jaen from Lima, then it takes about four hours to reach Chachapoyas on a winding road.
 The scenery along the way is spectacular though, then it gets even better around Gocta Falls.

 Check flight prices at Skyscanner and if you’d like to let someone else take care of all the details on your Peru trip, hunt around for a guided tour that includes the area.
 Unfortunately, G Adventures doesn’t touch this area but sometimes you can find a tour from Intrepid that does, like an Ultimate Peru journey that lasts 15 days.

 This is really amazing and the way you captured it make it more beautiful.
 Thanks for your kind info I am really looking forward to see and experience it.